VERIFY: Was this baby born with an IUD in his hand?

 Have you been seeing this picture of a newborn holding an IUD in his hand all over your Facebook feed?

-Well, we heard some people saying this baby was born with contraceptive in his hand and we wanted to Verify whether or not that was true.
+Well, we heard some people saying this baby was born with a contraceptive device in his hand and we wanted to Verify whether or not that was true.

 Our Verify team used Google's reverse search to search the image to see if we could find the image anywhere else, perhaps of the infant without the IUD in his hand.
 However, we could not.